pelavarre/byoverbs/futures.md

 But by the day, I stream insights in real-time in here at Futures·Md, as they bubble up out of my brain.
 Solutions I more drop into Scraps·Txt

+## Apr/2025

+tail -F of all the Lines found so far - no drops, no dupes

 ## Mar/2025

 turtling: Draw the text on highlights of the Comaford Emotion Wheel